Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 2: Combine the soy sauce, oil, rice vinegar, ad cornstarch in a liquid measuring cup or small bowl.
+Step 2: Mix soy sauce, oil, rice vinegar, and cornstarch in a liquid measuring cup or small bowl.
 Pour the mixture over the salmon and stir to coat.
 Cover and set it aside for 10-15 minutes.

-Step 3: Drain the excess marinade and season with garlic powder, paprika, and black pepper.
+Step 3: Drain the excess marinade and season the pieces with garlic powder, paprika, and black pepper.

-Step 4: Warm a large skillet over medium-high heat.
-Then, add the oil and arrange the salmon pieces into the pan in a single layer.
+Step 4: Preheat a large skillet over medium-high heat.
+Add the oil and arrange the salmon pieces in a single layer.
 Cook for 2-4 minutes.
+Flip the salmon pieces and cook for 1-2 minutes until they reach 145°F (63°C).

 How to Make Baked Salmon Bites